abdeoliveira/examgen/README.md

 Last but not least, an application for correction is included.
 All you have to do is to scan the exams and provide the images to the Correction application.
 See Usage section for details.
-The correction code will read the images and extract students answers.Then, it will compare them to the right keys, i.e., it will perform the correction process it self.
+The correction code will read the images and extract students answers.Then, it will compare them to the right keys, i.e., it will perform the correction process itself.
 Finally, a .csv file report is generated with students scores.

 # Dependencies